benders5e/benders5e/waterbender.md

 On each of its turns, the target can spend its action making a Strength saving throw against your DC to break free.
 [This needs a better name]

-#### Water Wall
-*Cost: 3 chi*
-You cause the effects of the spell *Wall of Water*.
-When you create the wall, you choose any area(s) of 5 square feet of the wall that are ice instead of water.
-You spend 1 chi point per 5-square-foot area.

 #### Underwater Bubble
 *Cost: 3 chi*
 You reshape water around you while submerged to maintain a supply of breathable air, causing the effects of the spell *Water Breathing*.

 #### Water Dome
 *Cost: 3 chi*
-(Lasts 24 hours unless you dismiss it.)
+TODO (Lasts 24 hours unless you dismiss it.)

 #### Octopus